champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-6/lesson-6.3.md

 Most people understand that science has a lot to do with the many technologies available to us today.
 Without science, we would not have computers, telephones, music players-or all three of these pieces of equipment wrapped up in a smart phone.

-Science is a method of learnip.g about the natural world.
+Science is a method of learning about the natural world.
 Scientists 1) make careful observations, 2) use experiments to identify facts, and 3) organize facts into theories.
 A theory is a general statement that explains the facts observed by scientists.
 Theories are tested, often by many scientists in a variety of places.
 Scientists continue to observe, to analyze (or examine carefully), and to experiment-a process leading to new theories · that better explain the facts.

 The Scientific Revolution is the name given to an era that lasted from the late 1500s to the early 1600s.
 During that time, scientists developed many new theories about how the world worked.

 A good way to understand the Scientific Revolution is to think about the solar system:.
 For centuries, people had a fundamental, or basic, belief about the solar system: they thought the Sun and the other planets revolved around Earth.
-In 1543, however, the Polish astronomer Nicolaus Copernicus (1473-1543) proposed the theory that Earth and the other planets revolved in circ~lar orbits around the Sun.
+In 1543, however, the Polish astronomer Nicolaus Copernicus (1473-1543) proposed the theory that Earth and the other planets revolved in circular orbits around the Sun.

-Later, other astronome;s actually observed the orbit of planets.
+Later, other astronomers actually observed the orbit of planets.
 Danish astronomer Tycho Brahe (1546-1601) carefully measured the movements of objects in the night sky.
 Galileo Galilei (1564-1642), an Italian, observed the orbit of moons around Jupiter.
-Then the German astronomer Johannes Kepler (1571-1630) analyzed Brahe's measurements to calculate that the pl~nets' orbits were not circular but oval in shape.
+Then the German astronomer Johannes Kepler (1571-1630) analyzed Brahe's measurements to calculate that the planets' orbits were not circular but oval in shape.
 The observations and experiments of these astronomers later led Englishman Isaac Newton (1642-1727) to propose the theory that the Sun and planets exert gravity on objects that orbit them.

 Over the centuries, scientists have used scientific theory, observation, experimentation, measurement, and calculation to advance human knowledge.
 Through these scientific methods, scientists have achieved a long sequence, or series, of advances-not only in astronomy, but also in chemistry, geology, physics, meteorology, and biology.
 Such scientific advances eventually enabled inventors to create the smart phone and other modern marvels.